abejgonzalez/ezbuildbot/README.md

 First ensure the following environment variables are set:
 * `PROJ_PREFIX`: this sets the prefix for all the Docker images that are built.
 For example, if `PROJ_PREFIX` is set to `foobar`, images like `foobar-master-base`, `foobar-master` will be built.
+* `BUILDBOT_ADMIN_PORT`: buildbot web admin port.
+Defaults to 8020.
+* `BUILDBOT_COMMS_PORT`: buildbot communication port used for communication between workers and the buildbot master.
+Defaults to 9989.
 * `BUILDBOT_CONFIG`: this points to a `buildbot.cfg`/`master.cfg` file.
 You can use the `./generate_config` script to do so.
 * `BUILDBOT_HASH` (optional): set this to use a custom buildbot revision.
 Usually the default one is fine.
 * `BUILD_TEMPDIR` (optional): temporary folder used in the build, defaults to `tmp`.